 We are a different breed all together: the real-life heroes and sheroes who are in the trenches of overcoming.
 We are overcoming the pain of the past and the dysfunction of the present.
 We are experienced at being knocked down and reaching out a hand for support as we rise again.
-We are choosing every day not to close our hearts off in this painful world, but to open up and spread more love from the fertile ground of gratitude.
+We are choosing every day not to close our hearts off in this complex world, but to open up and spread more love from the fertile ground of gratitude.

 The audacious act of choosing love in the face of pain and fear is not always the easy path.
 There may be thorny branches to duck under and tall grasses to wade through and people slinging anonymous insults to throw you off course.
 And that is why we need to seek out more loving heroes each day, and share our stories of hope.

 I wrote this book as an offering of hope- a new version of the hero’s journey for everyone who is walking through the fire of transformation.
 On the surface, this story is about overcoming the trauma of sexual assault.
 Yet the healing journey is universal- every person who has felt undervalued, disrespected or heartbroken knows what it is like to carry pain inside.
 Most adults are functioning with a nervous system rooted in fear.
-Living in a trauma-induced state of hypervigilance has become so normal in our society we might not even recognize the pain that has always been clouding our vision.
+Living in a trauma-induced state of hypervigilance has become so normal in our society we might not even recognize the patterns that have always been clouding our vision.

 We may experience the effects of trauma as a tendency to disconnect when faced with pain, or collapse into depression, or lash out at others, or self-sabotage when we get scared.
 We may feel perpetually keyed up and anxious, or we may be always sliding down the slippery slope of despair.
 We may find ourselves running away from discomfort, needing to stay overly busy and distracted to avoid feeling what lies beneath the surface.
 Trying to control and micromanage people and situations in order to stay safe?
 Staying hyper-vigilant to other people’s approval?
 Yep, those could also be stemming from buried trauma.

-Your trauma may feel trivial, or it may feel severe.
+Your trauma or stress may feel trivial, or it may feel severe.
 No matter what our stories may be, we can overcome the pain of the past.
 We can heal.

 From where I stand, I see you are already whole.
 Your spirit has never been broken.
 Your soul has always been intact and one with All That Is.
 Certainly, the pain of trauma can obscure our radiant wholeness, like a black cloud covering the sun.
 Trust that you are not the black cloud.
 That is not your true nature.
 As you heal with strength and self-love, the beautiful light of your soul will shine through.